yangfawu/e-roster/README.md

   - accept an invitation to join a course

 ### ongoing plans
-- adding the REST endpoints
+- finishing the REST endpoints
-- adding authentication
 - creating a React frontend

 ### future features